deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 	want (singers.LyricsProvider)
 ```

-We wouldn't get this level of feedback if we were to directly initialize the struct directly.
+We wouldn't get this level of feedback if we were to initialize the struct directly.
 What we wouldn't get instead is a failure on runtime:

 ```
 ➜  go-package-scope go run main.go